Lucy Maud Montgomery: Publishing disputes and films

 In terms of sales, both in her lifetime and since, Montgomery was the most successful Canadian author of all time, but because her books were seen as children's books and as women's books, she was often dismissed by the critics, who saw Montgomery as merely a writer for schoolgirls, and not as a serious writer.
 In 1924, the Maple Leaf magazine asked its readers to nominate the 14 greatest living Canadians, and all of the winners were men.
-Montgomery only made the runners-up list to the 14 greatest Canadians, coming in at 16.
+Montgomery only made the runners-up, coming in at 16.
 However, Montgomery did make it onto another list of the 12 greatest living Canadian women.
 Hammill argued that Montgomery was successful at managing her fame, but the media's fixation on presenting her as the idealised woman writer, together with her desire to hide her unhappy home life with her husband, meant that her creation Anne, whose "life" was more "knowable" and easier to relate to, overshadowed her both in her lifetime and after.

 Later life

-In 1925, Ewen MacDonald became estranged from his flock when he opposed his church joining the United Church of Canada, and was involved in an incident when he nearly ran over a Methodist minister who was promoting the union.
-Montgomery as the minister's wife had been a prominent member of the Leaskdale community and had been a much-loved figure who organized community events.
-Rubio wrote the people of Leaskdale "liked" the Reverend MacDonald, but "loved" Montgomery.
-At the same time, she complained in her diary her husband had a "medieval mind" when it came to women as to him: "A woman is a thing of no importance intellectually -- the plaything and servant of man -- and couldn't possibly do anything that would be worthy of a real tribute."
+In 1925, Ewen Macdonald became estranged from his flock when he opposed his church's joining the United Church of Canada, and was involved in an incident where he nearly ran over a Methodist minister who was promoting the union.
+Montgomery, as the minister's wife, had been a prominent member of the Leaskdale community and had been a much-loved figure who organized community events.
+Rubio wrote the people of Leaskdale "liked" the Reverend Macdonald, but "loved" Montgomery.
+At the same time, she complained in her diary that her husband had a "medieval mind" when it came to women; to him: "A woman is a thing of no importance intellectually -- the plaything and servant of man -- and couldn't possibly do anything that would be worthy of a real tribute."